AjaniBilby/AjaniBilby.github.io/docs/blog/async-js-performance-apr23.md

 ## Context

 You can skip this section if you want, but here's a brief overview of the context.
 I've been working with a [bnf-parser](https://www.npmjs.com/package/bnf-parser) library that currently needs a complete file to be loaded for parsing it into a BNF-specified syntax tree.
-However, the library could be refactored to use clonable state generators, which output file characters sequentially and allow for copying at a specific point to resume reading later.
+However, the library could be refactored to use cloneable state generators, which output file characters sequentially and allow for copying at a specific point to resume reading later.

 So I tried to implementing it in Javascript be able to parse large +1GB files into partial syntax trees for processing large XML, just partly for fun, partly because I know also soon I'll need to be implementing something similar in a lower level language and this could be good practice.